mrybok/sages-rekrutacja/README.md

 Feeds the tokenized Tweets to BERT, to produce contextualized embeddings.
 Extracts the output < CLS > token representations, concatenates the time encodings with BERT embeddings.
 Saves the embeddings for classifier head usage.
-The output file holds a dictionary of format `{'X': embeddings, 'y': stance_targets}`, where `embeddings` and `stance_targets` are torch tensors.
+The output file holds a dictionary of format `{'X': embeddings, 'y': polarity_targets}`, where `embeddings` and `polarity_targets` are torch tensors.
 The above use case embeds all the dataset splits.
 - `tweets` - path to .csv file with following columns: `'target', 'id', 'sin day', 'cos day', 'sin hour', 'cos hour'`. `'target'` field is optional.
 If the table has `'target'` column the embeddings will be saved together with `"y"` polarity targets.
 Otherwise, only embeddings `"X"` are